ollef/ollef.github.io/site/posts/query-based-compilers.md

 type table during type checking so we can later look up the type of entities that the code refers to.

-Traditional compiler pipelines are probably quite familiar to many of you, but how query-based compilers should be architected might not be as well-known.
+Traditional compiler pipelines are probably quite familiar to many of us, but how query-based compilers should be architected might not be as well-known.
 Here I will describe one way to do it.